-Snowberry is a native shrub commonly used in mass or in naturalized landscapes.
-Thin cascading branches produce small, pink flowers that appear in spikes in early summer followed by clusters of white berries in autumn.
+Snowberry is a native shrub commonly used en masse or in naturalized landscapes.
+Thin, cascading branches produce small, pink flowers that appear in spikes in early summer followed by clusters of white berries in autumn.

 "This species is native to the Chicago Region according to Swink and Wilhelm's Plants of the Chicago Region, with updates made according to current research."

 - Chicago area,

 - Small shrub (3-5 feet)

 - Full sun (6 hrs direct light daily),

 - Zone 5 (Chicago),

 - Zone 6,